Series of discussions finds common goal of strengthening the church

 - Is Foothills doing enough public witness itself, even in areas where congregations are doing very significant social ministries?

-Among other events for the ACSWP visitors was a presentation by Dr. Christine Darden, a former NASA scientist and pioneering African-American woman whose group is featured in the hit film, Hidden Figures.
-Dr. Darden, a recent co-chair of ACSWP, spoke at the Mattoon Presbyterian Church.
-The Rev. Christian Iosso, Coordinator of ACSWP, led an Adult Forum class at Fourth Presbyterian, Greenville, on the Social Creeds of the Churches, 1908 and 2008.
+Among other events for the ACSWP visitors was a presentation by Dr. Christine Darden, a former NASA scientist and pioneering African-American woman whose group is featured in the hit film Hidden Figures.
+Darden, a recent co-chair of ACSWP, spoke at the Mattoon Presbyterian Church.
+The Rev. Christian Iosso, coordinator of ACSWP, led an Adult Forum class at Fourth Presbyterian, Greenville, on the Social Creeds of the Churches, 1908 and 2008.

-On Monday evening a group of comprised of chaplains, pastors, and medical and mental health professionals met to discuss the proposals for ending the “war on drugs” contained in a report being circulated for comment by ACSWP, “Healing Not Punishment,” which is in part a response to states decriminalizing marijuana.
+On Monday evening a group of chaplains, pastors, and medical and mental health professionals met to discuss the proposals for ending the “war on drugs” contained in a report being circulated for comment by ACSWP called “Healing Not Punishment,” which is in part a response to states decriminalizing marijuana.